Remote Observing Information

 - Remote observing must be identified on the Observing Run Preparation Form, which is due 6 weeks prior to the start of a run.

 - WIYN recommends remote observing through a VNC or through MAC OSX Screen Sharing and does not support other desktop sharing utilities.

-- Observer are required to use Skype or Polycom to connect with the OA on site.
+- Observers are required to use Skype or Polycom to connect with the OA on site.